-These are our top ten tips.
+These are our top tips.
 Please note this is not legal advice.
 Please seek professional advice before considering running a house raffle.

 We're often amazed that people want to jump into this kind of thing without understanding the legalities.
-Yes you can create terms inspired by other competitions - and we do advise you look hard at the terms of other competitions - but do try and talk with a solicitor.
+Yes you can create terms inspired by other competition sites - and we do advise you look hard at the terms of other competitions - but do try and talk with a solicitor.
 At the end of the day you're potentially selling your home for the price of a couple of quid so spend a few pounds making sure what you're doing is above board.
 It's for your own protection as well as the people entering the competition.

 What do Melling Manor, Shrubbery Farm and Grafton Farmhouse all have in common apart from they all completed?
 The ticket price for entry was just £2.
 In the past we've seen win a house competitions with ticket prices of £10, £25 and even £50.
 Some people assume selling 10,000 tickets at £50 will be easier than 250,000 at £2.
 Not always!
 In our view people are more willing to take a punt to win a property for the price of a cup of coffee.
+Offer them the chance to get free entries by sharing their link and it's great value for you too.
+Note that some payment systems will charge for entry so make sure you factor in those costs of your ticket price.
+And don't be greedy!
+If your property is worth £200,000 don't expect to generate £1million in ticket sales.

 Once you've got things going it's not just a case of sitting back and waiting for all the tickets to sell.
 You're going to have to work hard in dealing with entrants, encouraging further sales, keeping people up to date, maanging social media and doing media stuff.
 People like to know tickets are selling so make announcements at various milestones.
 The more tickets that sell the bigger the cash prize alternative or the closer to the property being won.
 In our view the successful competitions are the ones which take advantage of the early weeks or media and user interest.

+Running a house raffle requires you to be transparent.
+In our opinion you must be clear with entrants, do everything above board and leave no stone unturned.
 If the ticket price is £2 plus a £1 admin fee then the ticket price is £3.
 Make sure you are clear on your cash alternative if not enough tickets are sold.
 Every house raffle is questioned by entrants even the ones that are successful.
-Don't mess people around (e.g. constantly moving closing dates), don't lie about ticket sales (e.g we're close to selling out when you're not) and don't disappear off social media.
+Don't mess people around (e.g. extending closing dates), don't lie about ticket sales (e.g we're close to selling out when you're not) and don't disappear off social media.
 Some sites have closed down as soon as the competition ended leaving entrants wondering what's going on.

 Setting up a win a house competition doesn't mean you're on track to sell your home and make a bag full of cash.
 The chances of it failing are high.
 Most property prizes are now awarded by platforms like Omaze, Tramway Path and Bounty not individuals on Raffall.
-On a positive note you may create a wealthy cash prize winner and you may generate some revenue.
+On a positive note you may create a wealthy cash prize winner and you may generate some revenue for yourself.
 However be prepared to actually lose money on this kind of venture.
 The owner of the Fred Dibnah property pulled their competition because they were facing losing cash.
 In fact they sold £10,300 in tickets but spent £21,000 on the actual competition.
+Another thing to consider is that if you don't giveaway the property then you still have a home that you want or need to sell.
+A win a house competition can run for several months.
+This could be time when you could be attracting to buyers.
+If you end up back at square one after running a competition are you OK still being where you are?

 In our view the more knowledge you accumulate before going ahead with the process the better.
 It's easy to be seduced by the competitions that are completing and the idea of selling your home way above the asking price, but read the below and just be aware that it might be tougher than you expected.